CamWuzHere/YelloCake/README.md

-YelloCake was designed to make terminals easier for everyone to use, from people brand new to Debian, or
+YelloCake was designed to make terminals easier for everyone to use, from people brand new to Debian, or other random fucks. who knows

+anyways, lemme know if anybody got this on a chromebook with Crouton Chroot-ing